iguessthislldo/georgios/docs/piasafs.md

-# Georgios File System Design
+# PiasaFS

-Georgios ultimate purpose is to be a host for a experimental file system based on tags called DragonFS.
+Georgios ultimate purpose is to be a host for a experimental file system based on tags called [Piasa](https://en.wikipedia.org/wiki/Piasa)FS (pronounced *PIE-A-SAW*).

+## Design Notes

 # Case Study 1

-The basis of DragonFS usage, at least at first, be will be a unnamed website, with an advanced tagging system for content.
+The basis of PiasaFS usage, at least at first, be will be a unnamed website, with an advanced tagging system for content.
 This is a summery of the system along with my comments.